ryansheehy0/Cheat_Sheets/nodejs.md

 app.use(express.static('public')) // Setting for serving static files from the public folder.
 You can directly call the file.
 Ex: localhost:3000/images/image.jpg
   // This is needed to use js and css files in you html.
 To reference them the file path should be /folderInPublicFolder/file.js app.use(express.urlencoded({ extended: true })) // Old browsers might send json through URL encoded
+  // URL encoded is used to parse information sent in the URL.
+Ex: https://website.com/information
+  // extended: true uses the "qs" library to parse the information passed in the url.
+This allows for more complex data structures like arrays and objects.
+Ex: key1=value1&key2=value2&nested[key3]=value3
+  // extended: false uses the "querystring" library.
+This only supports simple jey value pairs.
+Ex: key1=value1&key2=value2

 // HTTP Methods/Endpoints